 TULIP –> MISSION

-I’m excited to lead a workshop for The Gospel Coalition 2015 National Conference titled “TULIP Transformed for Mission.”
-I’ll attempt to ensure there’s more than pixie dust between Calvin’s Institutes on our shelves and the lost on our streets.
+This is the purpose of my workshop for The Gospel Coalition 2015 National Conference titled “TULIP Transformed for Mission.”
+In that workshop, I attempt to ensure there’s more than pixie dust between Calvin’s Institutes on our shelves and the lost on our streets.
 Theological vision returns us to a rallying cry from the 17th-century heirs of the Reformation: ecclesia semper reformans, semper reformanda.
 The church is always reforming, and always in need of reform.

 We have found, in our experience and practice at Sojourn Community Church, five pathways to ongoing reform.
 These “solas” were the rallying cries that summarized the Reformation project.
 We want to continue those rally cries today, while also contending for new ones: more mystery, beauty, paradox, community, and mission.
 Indeed, these new solas are essential for what we believe and for answering what many critics both inside and outside Calvinism rightly see as blind spots.